Skip to main content

 • Featuring: Commonly used to highlight guest appearances by another artist.

-• This is often used for the producer who is driving or presenting the project.
-A same artist cannot be the presenter and the main artist of the same release.
+This is often used when a producer is driving or presenting a project.
+An artist cannot be credited as presenter and main artist at the same time.

-The label represents the company (or individual, if you’re independent) under which the release is distributed.
-If you are an independent artist, you can list yourself or any name you want as the label.
-Choosing the right label name gives your release credibility, especially if it’s part of your own brand.
+The label represents a brand (or individual, if you’re independent) which the release is affiliated to.
+If you're an independent artist, you can list your name or any name you want as the label.
+If you're a signed artist, you will most likely have to enter your label's name.

-Contributors are those who participated in the creative or technical production of the tracks.
+Contributors are the people who participated in the creative or technical production of the tracks.
 This includes:

 • Composers